sidart/bizdom/_posts/2020-03-14-the-invention-of-glass-and-its-hummingbird-effect.md

 These glassmakers were banished to the island of Murano, but soon they spread across.
 While neighboring cities like Florence and Milan were developing silver and gold work, iron and bronze casting, tapestry and embroidery, glassmakers in Murano were creating novelties -glass vials, beads, and baubles.
 They sold their glass throughout Italy and to traders from the Middle East.

+The stained glass art of the Gothic cathedral was so highly developed that we might think glass handling had reached high perfection at that point.
+But, then the art of handling glass was destined to grow still more, to help mankind, to achieve new perfection.
 ### The Press
 Technological progress is often portrayed as a grand narrative of human advancement.
 The invention of the printing press, in this view, unleashed a global intellectual revolution whose consequences are still felt today.
 But how did Gutenberg’s moveable-type technology achieve such a fundamental transformation?
 What were the long-term causes that made his innovation so revolutionary?